 We recommend waiting until parks are fully reopened before visiting them.
 But if you do go, be responsible.
 Pack out your trash.
 Bring reusable water bottles and bags.
 Respect park resources and leave everything as you found it.
 Set a good example for others.
 And be extremely mindful of your safety and the safety of others.
-This blog by the Leave No Trace Center for Outdoor Ethics shares important tips to keep in mind while park staff are furloughed.

 6. Consider visiting a state park.